Snowflake (SNOW) Price Prediction and Forecast 2025-2030

 *Revenue and net income in $billions

-These metrics suggests that the company’s underlying fundamentals are strong and could set the table for a turnaround in share performance in the near future.
+These metrics suggest that the company’s underlying fundamentals are strong and could set the table for a turnaround in share performance in the near future.

 Key Drivers of Snowflake’s Stock Performance